alainamstutz/STRAT-NUDGE/STRAT-NUDGE.html.md

 -   As per trial protocol

--   \>50 clusters per arm =\> cluster number large enough to use normal GLMM (not with restricted pseudo-likelihood and reduced degree of freedom as per guidance according to Thompson & Leyrat & al)
+-   84 clusters in total, 42 per arm =\> cluster number large enough to use normal GLMM (not with restricted pseudo-likelihood and reduced degree of freedom as per guidance according to Thompson & Leyrat & al)

 -   Keep gamma distribution throughout